zeni/SEALC/README.md

 # Commands:
 - SS set speed: argument in RPM.

-SD set direction:
-argument=0 => CW
+- SD set direction: argument=0 => CW /argument>0 => CCW.
-argument>0 => CCW

-ST stop motion:
+- ST stop motion: no argument.
-no argument

-RO rotate:
-no argument or argument=0 => continuously
-argument>0 => arument is number of turns
+- RO rotate: no argument or argument=0 => continuously / argument>0 => argument is number of turns.

-RW rotate wave:
-rotate continuously with triangle speed variation (0-speed).
+- RW rotate wave: rotate continuously with triangle speed variation (0-speed).
 Argument is number of periods per turn.

-RA rotate angle:
-argument is angle in degrees.
+- RA rotate angle: argument is angle in degrees.

-SQ sequence:
-argument is [angle:(0-2):...:(0-2)]
-sweep-like motion of angle.
-0 means no motion, 1 is motion in current direction, 2 is motion in opposite current direction.
+- SQ sequence: argument is [angle:(0-2):...:(0-2)], sweep-like motion of angle.
+0 means no motion (duration of sweep), 1 is sweep motion in current direction, 2 is sweep motion in opposite current direction.
+Up to 10 steps.